 · Mild fresh detergent or rug shampoo

 · Loads of water

 Step #1: Prepare the Rug:

 Remove all the dirt from both sides of the rug using a vacuum.

-Add some spoonful of mild detergent in a bucket of warm water or follow instructions of a store brought rug shampoo or cleaner.
+Add some spoonful of mild detergent in a bucket of warm water or follow the instructions of a store-bought rug shampoo or cleaner.
 Avoid using hot water for cleaning as it may fade fibers or shrink colors.
-Do a color fast test by using g the solution on the small corner of the rug.
-Ensure that it colors do not run before proceeding to the next step.
+Do a colorfast test by using g the solution on the small corner of the rug.
+Ensure that its colors do not run before proceeding to the next step.